concrete-sangminlee/concrete-sangminlee.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Artificial Intelligence at Seoul National University.
-My research interests encompass machine learning application to structural engineering and materials.
+My research interests encompass AI for Resilient Infrastructure and Wind Engineering, with a focus on machine learning applications to structural engineering and materials.

 Education
 ======
 **Ph.D.** [2023.03.-2027.02.(expected)]
 - Interdisciplinary Program in Artificial Intelligence, Seoul National University
-- Field of Study: AI for Resilient Infrastructure
+- Research Interests: AI for Resilient Infrastructure and Wind Engineering
 - Advisor: Prof. Thomas H.-K. Kang

+**Visiting Student** [2025.10.-2025.11.]
+- School of Civil Engineering and Environmental Sciences, Gallogly College of Engineering, University of Oklahoma
+- Hydrometeorology and Remote Sensing Lab, National Weather Center
+- Advisor: Prof. Yang Hong

 **M.S.** [2021.03.-2023.02.]
 - Department of Architecture and Architectural Engineering, Seoul National University